 Growth or Decay

 We grow or we decay.
-The complex causes intertwine to create or destruct our futures.
-We shouldn't haphazardly let the circumstances play out but should intervene to create a life more of our liking.
+The complex causes intertwine to create our futures.
+We shouldn't haphazardly let circumstances dictate our lives.

 “I failed; but it’s not my fault.”
 We scream in self-protecting rhetoric.
 We tend to take credit for good and blame others for bad, errantly assessing experience.
 We feel competence where we are weak, encouraging dangerous ventures into the unknown.
 Assessment errors create greater vulnerability.
 We blindly enter undertakings where we are over matched and unprepared.